 - 5.1 The Council uses a performance management scheme to appraise the performance of all employees, including Chief / Senior Officers.
 Issues of poor performance can result in any annual increment being withheld. - 5.3 The Council also recognises the need to incentivise specific jobs whose role involves a proportion of sales or income generation.
-In such cases a reward package will be developed, which needs approval by Senior Leadership Team.
-The annual salary and incentive payment will be determined outside of the job evaluation scheme and will be risk-assured in relation to equal pay. - 5.4 The Council incentivises and recognises employees for their individual contribution towards its organisational goals through a non-salary rewards scheme.
-Where an employee's contribution is deemed to be excellent, they can be nominated for a non-consolidated payment up to the maximum value if authorised by the Deputy Chief Executive or Chief Operating Officer.
+In such cases a reward package will be developed, which needs approval by Senior Management Team.
+The annual salary and incentive payment will be determined outside of the job evaluation scheme and will be risk-assured in relation to equal pay. - 5.4 The Council incentivises and recognises employees for their individual contribution towards the three organisational goals of 'Customer, Business and Culture' through a non-salary rewards scheme.
+Where an employee's contribution is deemed to be excellent, they can be nominated for a non-consolidated payment up to the maximum value if authorised by an Executive Director.
 See Appendix 1 for the value of these incentives.